streamr-dev/network/README.md

 ## Release

 All packages are released at the same time under the same version.
-(Some internal dev-dependency are not released at all).

 ### Step 1: Edit the CHANGELOG
-You can skip this step if we are releasing a beta version.
+You can skip this step if releasing a beta version.

-Read and edit [CHANGELOG](CHANGELOG.md).
-Create a new section for the new version, move items from under "Unreleased" section to this new section.
-Add any missing changes worth mentioning.
+Read and edit [CHANGELOG.md](CHANGELOG.md).
+Create a new section for the new version, move items from under "Unreleased" to this new section.
+Add any missing changes worth mentioning that may be missing from "Unreleased".

 ### Step 2: Creating and pushing the version and tag
+In the bash commands below, replace `<SEMVER>` with the version to be published _without_ the letter "v" infront.

 ```
 git checkout main
 git pull